BZNUDS/Tableau-Challenge-Final/README.md

 # Rubric for Citi Bikes Analytics:

-Discovered Phenomenon Visualizations.
+## Discovered Phenomenon Visualizations.
 The submitted Tableau workbook includes all of the following:
-✓ 4-10 total visualizations
+✓ 11 total visualizations (I know we only needed to do 4-10, but one that I added at the last minute (called Count of Monthly Rides) wasn't very significant, but I thouht it would help show a trend...and I didn't want to throw away any of my prior work:)
 ✓ A total of 2 dashboards (1 for each phenomenon)
-✓ Data is cleaned (i.e. No outliers or bad data)
-✓ Visualizations can logically be used to discover the solved phenomenon (i.e. they are not just random visualizations)
+✓ Data is cleaned (i.e. No outliers or bad data, Nulls removed) ✓ Visualizations can logically be used to discover the solved phenomenon (i.e. they are not just random visualizations)

-City Official Requested Maps.
+## City Official Requested Maps.
 ADVANCED Visualization includes all of the following:
 ✓ Maps all bike stations
 ✓ Station markers indicate popularity in some way (color, size, etc.)
 ✓ Ability to change marker data based on month and year